Get 200 Real Life User Stories

-When you’re grooming the backlog, remember that it’s not required that all product backlog items (usually in the form of user stories) are perfectly understood at the beginning of a sprint.
+When you’re refining the backlog, remember that it’s not required that all product backlog items (usually in the form of user stories) are perfectly understood at the beginning of a sprint.
 The features only need to be sufficiently understood so the team has a reasonably strong chance of completing it during the sprint.

-Can Backlog Grooming Be Fun?
+Can Backlog Refining Be Fun?

 I have a hard time thinking of any meeting as truly fun, but I do think that when working with the right teammates, meetings can be viewed as welcomed breaks from the more intense work of the team.